 To paste just part of a picture, select that part in any Editor tab using the selection tools, and then press [Ctrl+C] to copy it.
 To paste, use [Ctrl+V].
 The Place Image [I] tool then activates just as if you have clicked the toolbar button.
 Work with this tool is like work with the Editing Layer.
-When you are using this tool, the Options toolbar also offers a button for pasting a picture from a file.
+When you are using this tool, the Side Panel also offers a button for pasting a picture from a file.

-After you have set the position for pasting the picture, and set strengths for Transparency and Blur edges, confirm the pasting by right-clicking in the picture or clicking Apply on the Layer toolbar.
-To remove the Editing Layer and cancel pasting, click Cancel on the Layer toolbar or press [Esc].
-Use the layer settings to modify the pasted picture with various Effects.
+Set the area in the picture where the placed material will go, and set its Transparency and/or useBlur edges to blur the edges of that area, and then confirm by clicking Apply or by right-clicking in the picture.
+To remove the Editing Layer and cancel pasting, click Cancel or press [Esc].
+Use the Side Panel to modify the placed picture with various Edit Effects.